 200 Groton Road, Ayer, MA 01432 978-784-9000

-Nashoba Valley Medical Center's (NVMC) diagnostic imaging department includes a sophisticated and comprehensive facility with state-of-the-art imaging technology, including general radiography, nuclear medicine, CT scanning, digital fluoroscopy, angiography, MRI, general ultrasound, vascular ultrasound, mammography and bone densitometry.
+Nashoba Valley Medical Center's (NVMC) diagnostic imaging department includes a sophisticated and comprehensive facility with state-of-the-art imaging technology, including digital radiography, nuclear medicine, CT scanning, digital fluoroscopy, MRI, general ultrasound, vascular ultrasound, digital mammography and bone densitometry.

 CT (computed tomography) or commonly known as "CAT scans," is a diagnostic imaging test that uses a combination of X-rays and computer technology to create images.
 A series of X-ray beams from many different angles are used to create a cross sectional image of the body part being scanned.
 Spiral scanning is a constant X-ray beam obtained while the table is moving and is used to acquire a larger area of data with no interruptions.
 This is extremely useful to view blood vessels with the use of intra-venous X-ray contrast.